stanford-futuredata/POP/EXPERIMENTS.md

 # SOSP 2021 Experiments

 This document describes how to run the experiments in the SOSP 2021 paper.
 These experiments were benchmarked on an `m5.8xlarge` AWS EC2 instance.

 ## Setup

-We have created an image on Amazon EC2 with all software dependencies already installed.
+We have created an image on Amazon EC2 with all software dependencies already installed on Ubuntu 16.04.
 Skip to [the next section](#reproducing-experiments) if using this.

 | Field  | Value |
 | -------------  | ------------- |